ljubobratovicrelja/aegear/README.md

 > Fully-Convolutional Siamese Networks for Object Tracking.
 > European Conference on Computer Vision (ECCV) Workshops. arXiv:1606.09549

-Since that initial application, Aegear has significantly expanded in scope.
-The pipeline has undergone several architectural revisions, added support tools (e.g., dataset generation, synthetic augmentation, calibration), and now includes predictive motion modeling via temporal networks.
-Aegear is an actively evolving project aimed at providing a generalizable, modular framework for aquatic behavioral analysis, with open-ended support for future enhancements and applications beyond the original sturgeon experiments.

 ---

 ## 🚧 Known Limitations